2016-fantasy/presidential-frontend/docs/games/standard-league.md

 #Global Achievements

 Example: When creating a league, adding any candidate to your stable earns you the Donor Achievement.
 Adding most of the Republican party earns you the Koch Achievement.
 Et cetra.

+#Activities / Games

+## Talking Points

+Members are awarded points for how many times one of their racers says specific words (defined somewhere) during an event or collection of events.